background

 There’s also the lesser-known Rule of 115, which estimates the time it takes to triple an investment.
 Here, the formula takes 115 and divides it by the rate of return.

-The implied MOIC in our hypothetical LBO scenario comes out to around 3.2x, which we calculated by dividing the exit equity value by the initial sponsor equity contribution.
+The implied MOIC in our hypothetical LBO scenario is around 3.2x, which we calculated by dividing the exit equity value by the initial sponsor equity contribution.

 Using either the table above or the Rule of 72 and 115, we can estimate the internal rate of return (IRR) on our hypothetical LBO investment to be approximately ~26%.